 Make the vegan hollandaise

 - Strain almonds and cashews and rinse with cold water at least twice.
-Blend almonds and cashews at high speed with water for one minute.
+Blend almonds and cashews at high speed in a blender with 1/2 cup water for one minute until finely blended.
 Strain through a sieve to remove the almond skins.
 Reserve the nut milk.
 You should have about 1 cup.

 - Taste the sauce.
 You should be able to taste sour from the lemon, salt, and a hint of spice from the hot sauce.
 If it too thick, add some liquid, either lemon juice or water.
-If it is too thin, add more olive oil to emulsify.
+If it is too thin, add more olive oil.

 Make the poached eggs